Professors

 Week 8

-For next week read excerpts, Savage, The BBC’s Irish Troubles and Bernadette Devlin, The Price of my Soul.
-Contribute to course blog.
+Homework for next week: read excerpts, Savage, The BBC’s Irish Troubles and Bernadette Devlin, The Price of my Soul.

 Week 9